passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/04-stay.md

 That ought to cover it.

-Pritik's eyes widened, but all he said was:
+{{Pritik}}'s eyes widened, but all he said was:

 "Okay."

 "Okay?" she repeated.
-Her lekku showed her surprise, although Pritik couldn't read them.
+Her lekku showed her surprise, although {{Pritik}}
+couldn't read them.

-What Sylla hadn't considered was that Pritik was as junior as students came, and herself was pretty senior.
+What {{Sylla}} hadn't considered was that {{Pritik}} was as junior as students came, and herself was pretty senior.
 Like, not first students ever, but pretty soon after that first group.
 Additionally, he was _young_, still a teenager.
-To him, the Twi'lek was both an adult and an upperclassbeing.
-In the old Jedi Order, she would have been a Senior Padawan and him an Initiate, and as far as he was concerned it was just part of the natural order of things to _do as they say_.
+To him, the {{tw.people}} was both an adult and an upperclassbeing.
+In the
+{{org.oldjedi}}, she would have been a Senior Padawan and him an Initiate, and as far as he was concerned it was just part of the natural order of things to _do as they say_.

 "Yeah.
 Can I take some things or do we have to go right now?" he gestured behind him.